Parallel import: Issues

 A manifestation of the philosophical divide between those who support various intellectual property and those who are critical of it, is the divide over the legitimacy of parallel importation.
 Some believe that it benefits consumers by lowering prices and widening the selection and consumption of products available in the market, while others believe that it discourages intellectual property owners from investing in new and innovative products.
 Some also believe that parallel imports tend to facilitate copyright infringement.

 This tension essentially concerns the rights and duties of a protected monopoly.
 Intellectual property rights allow the holder to sell at a price that is higher than the price one would pay in a competitive market, but by doing so the holder relinquishes sales to those who would be prepared to buy at a price between the monopoly price and the competitive price.
 The presence of parallel imports in the marketplace prevents the holder from exploiting the monopoly further by market segmentation, i.e. by applying different prices to different consumers.

-Consumer organisations tend to support parallel importation as it offers consumers more choice and lower prices, provided that consumers retain equivalent legal protection to locally sourced products (e.g. in the form of warranties with international effect), and competition is not diminished.
+Consumer organizations tend to support parallel importation as it offers consumers more choice and lower prices, provided that consumers retain equivalent legal protection to locally sourced products (e.g. in the form of warranties with international effect), and competition is not diminished.

 However, such organisations also warn consumers of certain risks in using parallel-imported products.
 Although the products may have been made to comply with the laws and customs of their place of origin, these products or their use may not comply with those in places where they are used, or some of their functions may be rendered unusable or meaningless (which may needlessly drive up prices).
 Electronic devices, however, suffer less from this type of risk because newer models support more than one user language.

 Examples

 Australia

 Importation of computer games and computer game hardware from Asia is a common practice for some wholesale and/or retail stockists.
 Many consumers now take advantage of on-line stores in Hong Kong and the United States to purchase computer games at or near half the cost of a retail purchase from the Australian RRP.
 Often the versions sold by the Asian retailers are manufactured in Australia to begin with.
-An example is Crysis, which was available from Hong Kong on-line stores for approximately $50 AUD but whose retail cost in Australia was close to $100.
+An example is Crysis, which was available from Hong Kong on-line stores for approximately A$50, but whose retail cost in Australia was close to $100.
 Crysis was sold in Asia using identical versions of the game box and disc, right down to including Australian censor ratings on the box.